More than 400 people register to help Alberta man find stem cell donor | CBC News

 But new lumps are still growing, which is why getting a stem cell transplant is now Nguyen's only option.

-Susan said she hopes Sunday's event can also help people who are in similarly desperate situations.
+Susan Nguyen said she hopes Sunday's event can also help people who are in similarly desperate situations.

 "Our main goal is not just to help my brother but also to get the word out to the community that blood cancers affect everybody," she said.
 "It's going to affect any age, any race, any religion.
 But when it affects an Asian, we're at a disadvantage in that it's hard for us to find a match."